StephaniePruna/portfolio-assignment/README.md

 4. Contact - All my contact details including Facebook, LinkedIn, Twitter and Email.

 ### Functionality
-All pages are accessed via a navigation bar at the top.
-Home button takes user back to the home page.
-Links for Blog articles and social media profiles open in a new tab.
+All pages are accessed via a navigation bar at the top which is on each page.
+All links to external sites open in a new tab.
+Blog links open to selected content on blog post page.

 ### Features
 1. Navigation Bar
 2. Link to Resume
-3. Blog links with pictures in grid layout
+3. Blog links with pictures in flex box layout
 4. Social Media links with icons
 5. Background Image on each page